webiny/docs.webiny.com/docs/get-started/quick-start.md

 > In case you need any help creating a MongoDB cluster on MongoDB Atlas, please follow [this guide](/docs/guides/mongodb-atlas).

-> IMPORTANT: it's important to give the outside world access to your database because the database will be accessed from your cloud functions, thus you'll never have a fixed IP address.
+> IMPORTANT: It's important to give the outside world access to your database because the database will be accessed from your cloud functions, thus you'll never have a fixed IP address.
 See the [Whitelist Your Connection IP Address](https://docs.atlas.mongodb.com/getting-started/#whitelist-your-connection-ip-address).
 Make sure you add a `0.0.0.0/0` entry.

 Your `.env.json` file should look something like this after updating your `MONGODB_SERVER` and `MONGODB_NAME` parameters: